BenWassa/drop/docs/documentation/BUG_FIXES.md

 1. **Backup Persistence:**
    - Set up backup folder and grant permissions
-   - Close browser tab and reopen app
+   - Close browser completely and reopen app
-   - Verify backup folder is remembered without prompting
+   - Verify backup automatically requests permission and continues working
    - Check backup status shows "Last backup: [timestamp]" instead of "Choose a folder"
+   - If permission is denied when prompted, backup should require reconfiguration

 2. **Quarter/Week Display:**
    - Open the app in browser